The best income protection insurance policies in the UK

 There are several types of income protection to consider if you’re thinking about taking out a policy:

-• Short-term income protection covering a period of between one and five years.
+- Short-term income protection: where benefits are payable for between one and five years.

 The eight best income protection insurance providers in the UK

-According to our research, with corroboration from Defaqto, these are eight of the best providers available, along with their Trustpilot rating (scored out of 5).
+According to our research, with corroboration from Defaqto, these are eight of the best income protection providers in the UK, along with their Trustpilot rating (scored out of 5).

 1. Aviva Life & Pensions UK (Trustpilot 4/5)